 Grilled Jerk Chicken Serving Suggestions

 This Grilled Jerk Chicken goes great with my Creamy Coconut Rice recipe.
 The spiciness of the Grilled Jerk Chicken pairs wonderfully with the sweetness and creaminess of the coconut rice.
-To complete this great meal, consider throwing some corn on the grill while you have the barbecue going!
+To complete this great meal, consider adding a squeeze of my tasty Balsamic Vinegar Glaze over the chicken.

 - 1/2 cinnamon stick